PEAK-Legacy/PyDicia/README.txt

 "Premium" or "Mac" account.
 (Note: I have not used the Mac client, so I don't know how well it works there.
 See the section below on `Using PyDicia on Non-Windows Platforms`_ for more info.)

-Questions, discussion, and bug reports for this software should be directed to the PEAK mailing list; see http://www.eby-sarna.com/mailman/listinfo/PEAK/ for details.

 IMPORTANT
     Please note that PyDicia does not attempt to implement all of the US Postal